Reconnaissance trip 2011

-After inauguration of the German Research Foundation’s Priority Programme „Entangled Africa„, the first field campaign of the project was conducted, focusing mainly on the Jebel Haraza and its vicinity.
+After inauguration of the German Research Foundation’s Priority Programme „Entangled Africa„, the first field campaign of the project was conducted in December 2018, focusing mainly on the Jebel Haraza and its vicinity.

 At the Jebel Abu Hadid, the Jebel Haraza, and the Wadi Mahbaz, several funerary and settlement structures were documented (most of them previously recorded by remote sensing).
 The most important of them is a large settlement complex at Jebel Haraza, including habitation complexes, a large delimiting wall of a khor close by, agricultural terraces, and a large cemetery with graves of different types (tumuli, mastaba, and box graves).